 The Scheme will invest in various derivatives instruments including futures (index and stock), options (index and stock) and forward contracts which are available for investment in Indian markets from time to time and which are permissible as per the applicable Regulations, for the purposes of hedging, portfolio balancing and optimizing returns.
-Hedging does not mean maximization of returns but only attempts to reduce systemic or market risk that may be inherent in the investment.
+Hedging does not enhance return of the portfolio but is a strategy to protect the downside to a certain extent and is used to reduce risk.

-The investments shall also be subject to limits and restrictions as may be prescribed by the Regulations or any other regulatory body.
+The investments shall also be subject to limits and restrictions as may be prescribed by the Regulations.